Web Analytics Made Easy - Statcounter

 Watering Tips, for Your Indoor Palm Tree Care

 Now think about watering.
-One of the simplest, yet important areas of caring for indoor palm plants.
+One of the simplest, yet most important ways for no worries about your Indoor Palm Tree Dying.

-Were you wondering if your indoor palm would like lots of water?
+Were you wondering if lots of water is good when caring for indoor palm plants?
 Ahhh, you should resist overwatering.
 That's one of the most common problems that indoor palms experience.

 Too much water can lead to root rot, diseases, nutritional problems & more.
 Take it from me (killing some of my early plants!), none are fun to deal with.
 Prevent giving excess water, causing waterlogging.